 The program is coordinated and administered by the Parliamentary Education Office.
 It is a cooperative arrangement between the Western Australian Parliament and the state universities through which students undertake the research of topics nominated by Members of Parliament.

 Students assume the role of a research assistant under the guidance of a Member of Parliament.
-Further guidance and support throughout the internship is provided through the academic supervisor and the staff in the Parliamentary Education Office.
+Further guidance and support throughout the program is provided through the academic supervisor and the staff in the Parliamentary Education Office.

-Each internship runs during Semester 2 and is organised to suit the different needs of each university.
+Each program runs during Semester 2 and is organised to suit the different needs of each university.

-Students are drawn from third year or higher and may be majoring in any discipline, although preference is given to the schools of politics, law and journalism.
+Students are drawn from third year or higher and may be majoring in any discipline, including politics, law, journalism, conservation and sustainability.

 A selection of previous topics: